rancher/docs/content/k3s/latest/en/security/self_assessment/_index.md

 Ensure that the `client-cert-auth` field is set to `true` (Scored)
 <details>
 <summary>Rationale</summary>
-etcd is a highly-available key value store used by Kubernetes deployments for persistent storage of all of its REST API objects.
+etcd is a highly-available key-value store used by Kubernetes deployments for persistent storage of all of its REST API objects.
 These objects are sensitive in nature and should not be available to unauthenticated clients.
 You should enable the client authentication via valid certificates to secure the access to the etcd service.
 </details>

 **Result:** Pass